OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/defining_components/metadata.rst

     openmdao.utils.tests.test_options_dictionary_feature.TestOptionsDictionaryFeature.test_simple

-In this example, 'size' is required; the first time we try to get 'size', we would have got an error if we
+In this example, 'size' is required; the first time we try to get 'size', we would have gotten an error if we:

 1. did not pass in 'size' when instantiating 'VectorDoublingComp' and
 2. did not set its value in the code for VectorDoublingComp.

 Not setting a default value when declaring it implies that the value must be set prior to getting it.

-Providing default values
+Providing Default Values
 ------------------------

 One reason why using metadata is convenient is that a default value can be specified,